Linux USB Serial Device Name Binding

 - Create or edit the

-To bind more device names, simply add rules to 99-usb-serial.rules
+To bind more device names, simply add rules to 99-usb-serial.rules.
+To undo

 these changes, delete the device’s corresponding rule in